iSPIRT/UFAMS/schemas/samples/00001-jws-generic.md

 # JWS Generic Example

 Calculating JSON Web Signature (JWS) for a generic payload (MWE) A signature must be a valid Flattened JWS JSON serialised string.
-For instance a payload (serialised as string)
+For instance a payload (to be signed) (serialised as string)

 ```
 {"a":"b","c":"d","e":1}